mathematical-tours/mathematical-tours.github.io/book-basics.md

 - Chapter 2 presents the basics of image processing, in particular some important processings (quantization, densoising, colors).
 - Chapter 3 presents sampling theory, from Shannon to compressed sensing.
 It also serves as a gentle introduction to the field of inverse problem regularization.
 - [Chapter 4](https://mathematical-tours.github.io/book-basics-sources/ot-sources/TransportEN.pdf) presents optimal transport and its applications to data sciences.
+- [Chapter 5](https://mathematical-tours.github.io/book-basics-sources/neural-networks-en/NeuralNetworksEN.pdf) presents discriminative and generative neural networks.

 The exposition level for the first two chapters is elementary.
-The last chapter presents more advanced mathematical concepts and results.
+The last chapters present more advanced mathematical concepts and results.

 Une introduction aux sciences des données